YottaDB/YDBDoc/MessageRecovery/errors.rst

 Syntax/Run Time Error: This indicates that a $ZROUTINES related action encountered syntax error xxxx.

-Action: Modify the UNIX environment variable gtmroutines or the expression being SET into $ZROUTINES.
+Action: Modify the UNIX environment variable ydb_routines or the expression being SET into $ZROUTINES.

 ----------------------
 ZSHOWBADFUNC